Provincetown Impressionist

 Charles Webster Hawthorne - The Mother 40 by 42 price on request Close-up

-Henry Hensche - Fall Landscape 18 by 20 price on request Close-up
+Henry Hensche - Fall Landscape 18 by 20 sold Close-up

 Ross Moffett - Provincetown Dunes 16 by 20 sold Close-up